Interview: Markus Brunner

 How did you come to Rotho?

-Because of the 3D printer, they were not yet so widespread in 2008.
-And of course because of the opportunity to work in product development, since I am "only" a trained precision mechanic.
+Because of the 3D printer, they weren't that widespread in 2008.
+And of course because of the opportunity to work in product development, because I'm "only" a trained precision mechanic.

 You have been working for Rotho for more than 10 years.
 Are you already part of the company inventory?
-How do you manage not to "squat" in old structures?
+How do you manage not to “get stuck” in old structures?

-I'm certainly not part of the inventory.
+I certainly don't belong in the inventory.
 Innovation is above all a personal attitude.
-There is nothing that can't be made even better!
+There is nothing that cannot be made even better!

 Rotho and flexibility - do they go together?